OpenRiak/ring_calculator/README.md

 ```

 With 8 nodes and 4 locations at your proposal, you can get a target n-val of 8 and a location nval of 4.
-That means that you can configure the system in such a way that you can loose 3 locations or 3 nodes and
+That means that you can configure the system in such a way that you can lose 3 locations or 3 nodes and
 still have one copy of all data available.
 Moreover, you have enough additional nodes to act take over the role of the lost nodes.

 ## Rebar3 plugin